-At the recommendation of our experienced looper neighbors, we left early (7am) so we could catch the slack tide as we entered the ocean, eliminating currents pushing us of course on the way out of the Manesquan River Inlet.
+At the recommendation of our experienced looper neighbors in the marina, we left early (7am) so we could catch the slack tide as we entered the ocean, eliminating currents pushing us off course on the way out of the Manesquan River Inlet.
 But first we needed to cross from Barnegat Bay to the river via the Point Pleasant Canal.
 Most canals are pleasant – not this one – it’s choppy.
-Waters from two different sources were fighting for superiority the entire way and it was hard to keep our heading.
+Waters from two different sources (Chesapeake and Delaware) were fighting for superiority the entire way and it was hard to keep our heading.
 We heard it’s a nightmare on weekends with all manner of boat wakes added to it.

-We neared the ocean, seeing additional marinas and boatyards, and then we were watching the Jersey coast go by.
+We neared the ocean, seeing additional marinas and boatyards, and then we were watching the Jersey coast go by including Sandy Hook.

 Amidst a large number of barges and boat in NYC harbor traffic we headed for Lady Liberty and finally arrived.

-We moved to an anchorage along Liberty Park rather than staying in the bay behind the Statue of Liberty where we first anchored.
+Later we moved to an anchorage along Liberty Park rather than staying in the bay behind the Statue of Liberty where we first anchored.
 There was just too much rocking and rolling from all the boats in the NYC harbor.
-We could still our lady, and the water was finally calm.
+We could still see our lady, and the water was finally calm.